mallaham/ANOVA-APP/README.md

 You can access the app by following this [link](http://ihateanova.shinyapps.io/chapter_27/)

-For information on how to upload a Shiny app to, please press on this [link](https://shiny.rstudio.com/articles/shinyapps.html)
+For information on how to upload a Shiny app, please press on this [link](https://shiny.rstudio.com/articles/shinyapps.html)

 # Screenshot:
 ![alt text](./variance_screenshot.png "explained and unexplained variance")